GeoMOER/moer-base-python/docs/units/_unit00/unit00-01_learning_environment.md

 | 17.07.2025 | [OOP and Final Thesis – Preparation and Discussion](/moer-base-python/unit09/unit08-01_Intro.html) | marked            |
 | 24.07.2025 | Final Thesis Submission Deadline | marked            |

-## HTML learning environment

-Your primary learning environment is this public homepage, which was created on GitHub.
-Here you find all learning materials, assignment tasks, and help.
-The structure is linear, so just work your way through it.
-Of course you can also jump freely between units, but this is not recommended for beginners.

-Please also not that the HTML learning environment has a FAQ page for recurring questions and a comment functionality on the first page of each unit.

 ## Flexible learning with deadlines